rdevonport/ipyupload/README.md

 ### 2.1.2 - JupyterLab

-From terminal assuming `notebook` is installed:
+From terminal assuming `jupyterlab` is installed:

 ```bash
 # if not installed already